-Open the Pen Tool
+Where is the Pen Tool in Photoshop

-How to Make a Straight Line
+How to Make a Straight Line Using the Pen Tool

 The pen tool allows you to quickly make a straight line by clicking twice to drop two points – once at the beginning and once at the end of the line.
 It’s so much easier than trying to draw a straight line (and failing miserably) with your mouse.

 Here I just dropped two points on this image and the program connected the dots.